tsuoanttila/GridExtensionPack/README.md

 ## Features

-### ContextMenuExtension
+### ContextClickExtension

-ContextMenuExtension catches the context menu events targeting the body of Grid, and sends events similar to ItemClickEvent.
+ContextClickExtension catches the context menu events targeting the body of Grid, and sends events similar to ItemClickEvent.

 This extension can be relatively easily made to work with ContextMenu